 What an easy and inviting recipe I have to say.
 And a silver fork!

 I tried to envision the texture of the loaf and decided not to crush the bananas all the way to smooth.
 For the nutmeats, I had pecans which I also chopped quite randomly.

-When sifting the flour, I caught myself insecure because making banana bread feels like making a cake.
+When sifting the flour, I caught myself insecure because making banana bread feels much like making a cake.
 But I trusted Fannie and played along adding more flour.
-I greased the bread pan and baked 1 hour in 160-degree Celcius.
+I greased the bread pan and baked for 1 hour at 160°C / 320°F.

-I left the bread in the pan to cool off a bit before removing it to rest another 20 minutes on a cooling tray.
-This as almost an impossible task when the sweet floating aromas test your patience not to have a slice already!
+I left the bread in the pan to cool off before removing it to rest for another 20 minutes on a cooling tray.
+This waiting is almost an impossible task when the sweet floating aromas test your patience not to have a slice already!

-But while waiting, I got this idea to try my usual carrot cake topping for banana bread as well.
+But while waiting, I got this idea to try my usual carrot cake cream cheese topping for banana bread as well.
 This sweet spread comes quickly by combining cream cheese with powdered sugar and a little bit of butter.
 Finally, I added the rest of the pecan nuts to the cheese mix.

 The first bite was amazing!
-I enjoyed a slice with the spread.
-I must admit that I was suspicious of all of this until the very end and I was not prepared how good it would be.
+I enjoyed a slice with the sweet cheese spread.
+I must admit that I was suspicious of all of this until the very end and I was not prepared for how good it would be.
 I’ll repeat myself telling you that it t was AMAZING.

 I think I’m on a beautiful banana bread journey now.
-And so is my husband whose first reaction to seeing bread baking in the oven really epitomes our starting point: “Ugh..”
-And the journey from ugh to yummy can sometimes be just one recipe away.
+And so is my husband whose first reaction when seeing the modest bread baking in the oven really epitomes our starting point: “Ugh..”
+And the journey from ugh to yummy can sometimes be just one recipe away, thanks so much, Fannie!
 We enjoyed banana bread in the morning and with coffee as well as an afternoon snack.